A website design should be fit for it’s purpose, no more, no less.

 Content management systems provide website owners with a cost effective, convenient and accessible way of interacting with their stakeholders that can help to open new channels of communication and keep visitors returning to their websites.
 In addition to the obvious benefits of this interaction an actively updated website with new and unique content uploaded on a regular basis is likely to perform far better in search engine results.

-However a content management system is of no use unless it is effective enough to meet your needs and yet straightforward enough to be managed by non-technical users.
+However a content management system is of no use unless it is sophisticated enough to meet your needs and yet straightforward enough to be managed by non-technical users.

 I use powerful open source content management systems that give the administrator complete control over every aspect of their site content whilst still retaining intuitive user friendly interfaces to make the process of maintaining your website as quick and pain-free as possible.

-Online marketing is a broad term that can cover a multitude of services including Search engine optimisation, local search, pay per click campaigns, social and viral marketing plus any other traditional marketing functions that are conducted online.
+Digital marketing is a broad term that can cover a multitude of services including search engine optimisation (SEO), search engine marketing (SEM) including pay per click campaigns (PPC), social and viral marketing plus any other traditional marketing functions that are conducted online.

 Marketing your business online can be a hugely cost effective means of promoting your products and services and unlike some more traditional methods is also extremely accountable.